MSU STRIDE Center

-The STRIDE Center's Benefits Resource page is a helpful tool that explains Michigan's financial assistance and waiver programs.
-It breaks down the different requirements you need to meet to qualify for these resources so you can easily see if you're eligible.
-Plus, the page includes direct links to the application forms, making it simple to apply for the support you need.
+The STRIDE Center's Benefits Resource page is a valuable tool that outlines Michigan's financial assistance and waiver programs.
+It also provides direct links to the application forms, making it easy to apply for the support you need.

 Financial Assistance